BobStein/qiki-python/README.md

 ## how

 I think the gizmos can help us out.
-Start by storing our thinking out of the silos.
+Start by storing our thinking
+outside the big tech silos.
 Then anybody can begin looking for patterns.
 And turning the gizmos loose looking for patterns.
 And looking for meaning.